-Italian anise cookies stand out on the cookie tray because of its glazed top and colorful sprinkles.
-When you take a bite, you will be surprised by its soft interior and unexpected savory licorice-like flavor of the anise.
+Italian anise cookies stand out on the cookie tray because of their glazed top and colorful sprinkles.
+But, when you take a bite, you will be surprised by the soft interior and unexpected savory licorice-like flavor of the anise.

-The unique flavor of these Italian anise cookies at Christmas is a comforting treat of family traditions and warm memories for many of us raised in Italian families.
-Even if you are not Italian, these cookies are a delicious addition to your holiday cookie tray.
+The unique flavor of these Italian anise cookies at Christmas is a comforting treat of family traditions, and warm memories for many of us raised in Italian families.
+But, even if you are not Italian, these cookies are a delicious addition to your holiday cookie tray.

 Italian anise cookies are a classic among Italian-American families.
-There are many different recipes passed down from generations to generations.
-Each family seems to have their own unique twist.
-Traditional Italian anise cookies are enjoyed at Easter, Italian weddings, and Christmas.
+There are many different recipes passed down from generation to generation.
+Each family seems to have its unique twist.
+Traditional Italian anise cookies are enjoyed at Easter, weddings, and Christmas.

 When we were little, we knew Christmas was coming from the arrival of the toy catalogs in the mail and the tins of cookies that Aunt Mary brought to us.
 Each year, Auntie baked lots of cookies so they could be delivered and mailed to friends and family scattered across the country.
-We were more than happy to enjoy the extras well before the Christmas holiday.
+Of course, we were happy to enjoy the extras well before the Christmas holiday.

-Italian anise cookies stand out on the cookie tray because of its glazed top and colorful sprinkles.
-When you take a bite, you will be surprised by its soft interior and unexpected savory licorice-like flavor of the anise.
-These cookies are not sweet like most cookies we have become accustomed to.
-This Italian anise cookie pairs well with coffee or tea, or as an after dinner digestive aid.
+Italian anise cookies stand out on the holiday cookie tray because of the white glazed top decorated with colorful rainbow sprinkles.
+When you take a bite, you will be surprised by the soft interior and unexpected savory licorice flavor of the anise.
+These cookies are not sweet like most cookies we have become accustomed to and pair well with coffee or tea or as an after-dinner digestive aid.

 These Italian cookies are made with pure anise extract and crushed anise seeds.
-I have heard them referred to as angelonies, angelettis, but we simply called them Italian sprinkle cookies.
-A close cousin is the anisette cookie, where anisette liqueur is used instead of anise seeds an anise extract.
+I have heard them called angelonies, and angelettis, but we simply called them Italian sprinkle cookies.
+A close cousin is the anisette cookie, where anisette liqueur is used instead of anise seeds and anise extract.
 Anisette liqueur is a sweet liqueur made from anise seeds, so the flavor is very similar.

 Tips for Making Italian Anise Cookies